Top-100-Free-PDF-Submission-Sites/.github/profile/README.md

 ## Final Thoughts

 SEO isn’t about one big hack—it’s about small, consistent actions that stack up.
-PDF submission may look like a tiny step, but over time it can give you a surprising push in terms of **[backlinks](https://moz.com/learn/seo/backlinks)**, visibility, and credibility.
+PDF submission may look like a tiny step, but over time it can give you a surprising push in terms of backlinks visibility, and credibility.

 Think of it as planting seeds.
 You upload today, and slowly, those PDFs will start driving search traffic and strengthening your authority online.